2023-2024 Housing Selection for Returning Students

 2023-2024 Rates

-Rates for 2023-2024 are now posted on our website.
+Rates for 2023-2024 are also posted on our website.
 Students living in a residence hall are required to participate in a meal plan.
 Meal plans are optional for residents in apartments.

 Single rooms cost more than multiple occupancy rooms.
 See Rates for pricing.